andredmiller12/HW-3/README.md

 # HW-3

+-The same method works for different codes because when the method is called, the <T> is replaced with the actual type.
+ArrayList<String> -> T becomes String
+ArrayList<Double> -> T becomes Double
+ArrayList<Integer> -?
+T becomes Integer
+The compiler automatically adjusts the method for each data type.

 Discussion Questions:

 -  The method doesn't need to know the exact type because of the generic placeholder <T>.
 The place holder <T> eliminates the need for casting and reduces the runtime errors and potentially improve performance.
 The <T> placeholder is consistent and allows any type like String, Integer and Double to work.